craterdog-archives/js-bali-digital-notary/README.md

 ### Highlighted Components
  * **DigitalNotary** - a singleton object that acts as a proxy to the hardware security module.
- * **NotarizeDocument** - a class that defines the structure of a notarized document.
+ * **NotarizedDocument** - a class that defines the structure of a notarized document.

 ![Notarized Document](https://raw.githubusercontent.com/craterdog-bali/bali-project-documentation/master/images/NotarizedDocument.png)